TusharDhage/meanStack/Lab Test/Lab Test-2.md

  </html>
  ```
 ___
 > ## Declare a string having a 10 digit mobile number.
-Wwrite a function whose job is
+Write a function whose job is
     to check if it has 10 digits or not

 ```